Living in private rented accommodation

 It's really important that you take out insurance to cover your possessions.
 Sadly, student accommodation is often targeted by burglars.
 You can also get policies that will cover accidental damage the landlord’s possessions.
 Find out more on our contents insurance factsheet(PDF) and security factsheet (PDF).

 It is essential that you report issues with your accommodation to your landlord as soon as you notice them.
 Details of who is responsible for what are covered in our repairs factsheet (PDF).
 Take a look through and ensure you are aware of what your responsibility is, and what the responsibility of your landlord is, and make sure you report it fully.
-If you are having issues with your landlord, you can contact us for help and advice.
+If you are having issues with your landlord, you can contact us on askUS-Accommodation@salford.ac.uk or by telephone on 0161 295 0023 option 3 then 3.